DavidS/DavidS.github.io/cv.md

   The low-level API (for which official docs, a lot of blogs and several books exist) has been described regularly as "ok, but needs docs."
   With the Resource API, attendees to a workshop could build a working Puppet integration inside of two hours, following the hands-on-lab that I wrote.

+  Resource API 1.0 was released on Mar 23, 2018.

   Skills and technologies used: Puppet-internals, ruby, technical writing, API design, README-driven development.

 * 2015-2018 **Senior Software Engineer**; Puppet, Inc.; [Modules Team](https://forge.puppet.com/supported),
   [PDK](https://puppet.com/docs/pdk/1.x/pdk.html)

+  When joining Puppet it became clear the the lack of a standardized Development Environment is a major hurdler to customer adoption and success.
+I initiated and lead a project to assemble and package such a standardized environment.
+The PDK cut several days worth of work out of onboarding new engineers onto the product.

 * 2014-2015  **Puppetwrangler**;
   *Jumio Software Development GmbH*;